joselcvarela/the-journey-of-a-request/slides.md

 # The Journey Begins – Client Side

-- User clicks a link or submits a form
+- User performs an action like clicks a link or submit a form
 - Browser constructs HTTP request (method, headers, cookies)
 - DNS lookup resolves domain to IP
 - TCP handshake establishes connection